Webster University is one of four CRNA schools in Missouri.

 60-80 applicants each year.
 40-45 of those applicants are invited for an interview.

-During the second year, you’ll have class two days a week with 3 days spent in clinicals.
+In the second year, students are in class two days a week with 3 days spent in clinicals.

-The last year, you’ll have one day of class and 4 days of clinicals.
-You will also take “call” in the latter part of the program.
+The last year students have one day of class and 4 days of clinicals.
+There will also be some on-call hours later in the program.

-These clinical sites provide a wide range of anesthesia experience and include major medical centers, private-practice urban facilities, outpatient centers, and rural locations.
+These clinical sites provide a wide range of anesthesia experience and rural locations.

 CRNA Program Requirements